-- Press the <◄►> key to select a movie
+- Press the < ◄►> key to select a movie.

 - On the single-image display, the

-Image: Simple single single
+Image displayed on the upper left indicates a movie.

 - On the index display, the perforation on the left edge of the image indicates a movie.
 As movies cannot be played on the index display, press <

 to switch to the single-image display.

-On the single-image display, press < (ET) >.
+On the single-image display, press <()).